St3phy831/MyFridge/README.md

 # MyFridge
-App Description: Creating an app that helps keep track of items in refrigerator.
+App Description: An app that helps keep track of items in refrigerator and helps prevent wasting food.

-#### Disclaimer:
-Since I was a part of CodePath's Android University, I decided to create this app to practice what I learned and to learn new Android Development concepts.
-I appreciate any help or advice on how to make this application/code work better and any help on the challenges I'm facing.
-This app is currently *unfinished*, but I will try my best to continue working on it to get a finished product.
+Message: Since I was a part of CodePath's Android University, I decided to create this app to practice what I learned and to learn new Android Development concepts.
+I appreciate any help or advice on how to make this application/code work better!
-My main goal is to learn more about Android Development!

 ## Below is my progress so far: